Are you afraid it’s impossible to find freelance writing jobs due to COVID?

 13. Journalism Jobs

 If you want to target magazines and newspapers, Journalism Jobs is a great resource.
-With close to 3 million page views each month, it’s the largest resource for journalism jobs on the web.
+With close to 3 million page views each month, it’s the largest resource for news writers and journalism jobs on the web.

 So, if publications are your focus, it should be on your short list.